n0dex/cppjsonlib/README.md

 ### <a name="customization_section"></a>Customization

 The behaviour of the library can be changed by changing defines in the header.
-The header will be either called [json_library.h](https://github.com/n0dex/cppjsonlib/blob/master/json_library.h) or [json_library/json_library.h](https://github.com/n0dex/cppjsonlib/blob/master/json_library_source/json_library.h) if you've added the complete directory.
+The header will be either called [json_library.h](https://github.com/n0dex/cppjsonlib/blob/master/json_library.h) or [json_library/json_defines.h](https://github.com/n0dex/cppjsonlib/blob/master/json_library_source/json_defines.h) if you've added the complete directory.

-- Defining `JSONLIB_VERBOSE_DEBUG` will enable writing debug messagess into `std::cout` and `std::cerr` that may be helpfull to you but those messages mostly report internal library errors.
+- Defining `JSONLIB_VERBOSE_DEBUG` will enable writing debug messagess into `std::cout` and `std::cerr` that may be helpfull to you, but those messages mostly report internal library errors.
 - Changing the datatype in `JSONLIB_INT_TYPE` is possible and may be helpfull if you for expample already know that youre only working with short ints and want to reduce the memory usage.
 The datatype must be a *signed* int.

 ### <a name="troubleshooting_section"></a>Troubleshooting

 - The libraries standard namespace is called `json`.
-If there are conflicting naming issues in your project you can change the namespace by changing the define in `JSONLIB_NAMESPACE` in the header (where to find the header is explained in [Customization](#customization_section)).
+If there are conflicting naming issues in your project you can change the namespace by changing the define `JSONLIB_NAMESPACE` in the header (where to find the header is explained in [Customization](#customization_section)).